-Future-Focused LearningThe online UW Applied Computing program proves to employers that you have the tools required to solve their organization’s day-to-day technical and operational issues.
+Future-Focused LearningThe UW Applied Computing program proves to employers that you have the tools required to solve their organization’s day-to-day technical and operational issues.
 More importantly, it teaches you how to develop new technologies and participate in future tech innovation so you’ll know how to fix tomorrow’s problems.

 Technology and Business CombinedToday’s employers need well-rounded IT professionals.
 This unique computer science curriculum has a sharp focus on business skills like project management, IS strategy, and legal and ethical issues, so you can use your technical expertise to propel the organization forward.

 Real-World ApplicationBecause the program was designed with working adults in mind, skills are combined and taught in the same way professionals utilize them day-to-day in the workplace.
 With the capstone course, you’ll get a chance to apply your knowledge in a real-world setting, giving you the practical experience employers will notice.

 The Value of a University of Wisconsin EducationWhere you get your degree is important to employers.
 How much you invest is important to you.
 The UW Applied Computing degree takes both into consideration–you’ll graduate with a degree from the University of Wisconsin; one of the largest and most widely respected public and accredited higher education organizations in the country.
 And you’ll pay a flat rate tuition of whether you live in Wisconsin or out of state.
-Summer tuition is $495 per credit ($30,805 total). *Note: tuition is increasing to $525 per credit as of the Fall 2022 semester.
+Tuition is $505 per credit ($30,805 total). *Note: tuition is increasing to $525 per credit as of the Fall 2022 semester.
 Financial aid is available for students who qualify.

 Convenient and Intuitive